Zephinax/Portfolio/README.md

 ## How to use?

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Zephianx](https://github.com/Zephinax/Portfolio).
-Thanks!
+1 - Fork this repo to modify and make changes of your own.

+2 - To active form, go to [Web3forms](https://web3forms.com) and click on [ Create Your Access Key ] and enter your email to generate your access key, then search for [ hidden ] in index.html and change vaule with your access key

 ## Features

 - 📱 Fully Responsive

+- 🖇️ Working Contact Form

 - 📖 Multi-Page Layout

 - 🔅 Dark & Light Mode

 - 💄 Fully Customizable

 Give a ⭐ if you like this website!

 ## Authors

 - [@Zephinax](https://github.com/Zephinax)

+  Please give me proper credit by linking back to [Zephianx](https://github.com/Zephinax).
+Thanks!